Sameer-815/ESFAN/README.md

 python 2_train_stage2.py
 ```

-3、Inference with the weights obtained from the segmentation stage：
+3、Inference of unlabeled data using the checkpoint obtained in the segmentation stage:

 ```python
 python inference.py